Serving

 Jasmine rice,

-1. Cut CHICKEN into bite size pieces about 1/4 inch thick.
+1. Cut CHICKEN into bite size pieces a little less than 1/4 inch thick.

-4. Seed CHILIS and slice thin, mix with enough SOY SAUCE to coat them well and set aside to marinate.
+3. Seed CHILIS and slice thin, mix with enough Soy Sauce to coat them well and set aside to marinate.

-6. Separate BROCCOLI leaves and tender tips from the stems.
+4. Separate BROCCOLI leaves and tender tips from the stems.
 Tear larger leaves into convenient strips.
-Slice stems diagonally, starting 1/4 inch thick at the thick end increasing to 1 inch at the thin end and keep separate from the leaves.
+Slice stems diagonally, starting 1/4 inch thick at the thick end increasing to 1 inch at the thin end.
+Keep separate from the leaves.

-9. In a wok or large sauté pan heat OIL and fry Ginger / Broccoli Stem mix until you see a touch of browning.
+1. In a wok or large sauté pan heat Oil over fairly high flame and fry Broccoli Stem mix until you see a touch of browning.

-10. Stir in Broccoli Leaves until coated with oil, then the Chicken and and fry stirring until chicken is opaque.
+2. Stir in Broccoli Leaves until coated with oil, then stir in Chicken with any free Marinade.
+Fry stirring until chicken is opaque.

-11. Stir in STOCK, bring to a boil and simmer covered, stirring just ccasionally, until chicken is cooked through, about 5 minutes.
+3. Stir in Stock, bring to a boil and simmer covered, stirring just occasionally, until chicken is cooked through, about 5 minutes.

-12. Drain Marinated Chilis, stir them in and take off the heat.
+4. Drain Marinated Chilis, stir them in and take off the heat.
 Serve garnished with Sesame Seeds and along with plenty of steamed Jasmine rice.
-I like some Chili Vinegar Sauce to hot it up a bit.

 NOTES:

-1. Cilantro Stems: This should be Cilantro Roots, but you're unlikely to have any of those so we use stems (no leaves).
+This should be Cilantro Roots, but you're unlikely to have any of those, so we use the best substitute, stems (no leaves).